-Sea Rescue to Carry out Distress Flare Use Training - St Helena Government
+Sea Rescue to carry out distress flare use training - St Helena Government

 Although the training is taking place to upskill members of the Sea Rescue Service, this will also be an opportunity for the public to view what a maritime distress flare looks like.
 If you are able to view the exercise, please take particular note of the characteristics of the red flares as these are the ones used by vessels in distress.

-Anyone with any questions regarding this training should contact the Sea Rescue Manager, Simon Wade, by telephone on 25052 or via email through simonwade@helanta.co.sh.
+Anyone with any questions regarding this training should contact the Sea Rescue Manager, Simon Wade, on tel: 25052 or via email: simonwade@helanta.co.sh.

 SHG